medic/cht-docs/content/en/building/features/integrations/rapidpro.md

   - /apps/features/integrations/rapidpro/
 ---

 [RapidPro](https://rapidpro.io/) is a software product that allows you to visually build logic to support interactive messaging flows.
 The flows support a variety of technologies such as: SMS, USSD, IVR, Telegram, Facebook Messenger, and WhatsApp.
-RapidPro is open source and provides an [API](https://community.rapidpro.io/rapidpros-api/) to integrate with other applications.
-To learn more about the platform, check out RapidPro on [GitHub](https://rapidpro.github.io/rapidpro/), their [Community](https://community.rapidpro.io/) website, or join their Google [Group](https://groups.google.com/g/rapidpro).
+RapidPro is open source and provides an [API](https://rapidpro.io/api/v2/) to integrate with other applications.
+To learn more about the platform, check out RapidPro on [GitHub](https://rapidpro.github.io/rapidpro/) or join their Google [Group](https://groups.google.com/g/rapidpro).

 ## Overview
 CHT-based [SMS workflows]({{< ref "building/concepts/workflows#sms-messaging" >}}) can be configured to support registering of new patients or pregnancies, recording outcomes of visits, confirmation via auto-responses, and scheduling reminders.
 Some projects are designed entirely around SMS workflows.
 The CHT also supports person to person SMS [messaging]({{< ref "building/features/messaging" >}}) from the Messages tab.